turjo410/banana-xai-streamlit/README.md

 ---

-## 📖 Project Overview
+## 📖 Assignment Overview

-This project is an **interactive Streamlit web application** that classifies banana varieties and ripeness levels using multiple deep learning models.
+This Assignment is an **interactive Streamlit web application** that classifies banana varieties and ripeness levels using multiple deep learning models.
 The app provides comprehensive **Explainable AI (XAI)** visualizations including Grad-CAM, Grad-CAM++, Eigen-CAM, Ablation-CAM, and LIME to help users understand model predictions.

 ## ✨ Key Features